Best smart home products under fifty dollars

 This is where you actually control things.
 Budget options exist, but you trade some features.

-Hubs and Controllers
+Hubs and Coordinators

 Lighting (Budget Picks)